 - Trustee and power of attorney endorsements

-- The simplest rule about checks that will save your financial institutions thousands of dollars
+- The simplest rule about checks that will save your institution thousands of dollars

-- Postdated, stale dated, erasures, alterations and more lessons we need to learn
+- Postdated, stale-dated, erasures, alterations, and more lessons about checks

-- Why your institution needs to know about the negligence rule and the bank statement rule
+- Why your institution needs to know about the negligence rule and the account statement rule

 - Should we check endorsements and send them back as "missing"?